malvernbright/lgt-bot/README.md

-A django, chatterbot for WhatsApp and Twilio
+A Django WhatsApp Chatbot with chatterbot and Twilio.

 First run pip install -r requirements.txt